yorickpeterse/ruby-ll/README.md

 ## License

-All source code in this repository is licensed under the MIT license unless specified otherwise.
-A copy of this license can be found in the file "LICENSE" in the root directory of this repository.
+All source code in this repository is subject to the terms of the Mozilla Public License, version 2.0 unless stated otherwise.
+A copy of this license can be found the file "LICENSE" or at <https://www.mozilla.org/MPL/2.0/>.

+The following files are licensed under a different license:

+* ext/c/khash.h: MIT license (see source code)
+* ext/c/kvec.h: MIT license (see source code)

 [racc]: https://github.com/tenderlove/racc
 [oga]: https://github.com/yorickpeterse/oga